Stephen Bolsin: Patient safety work in Australia

 In Australia, he has collaborated with other academics in assisting other healthcare whistleblowers.
 He has also promoted the idea of personalised digital recording of adverse incidents (including near-misses) as a means of improving healthcare quality by medical professionals, particularly those involved in anaesthesia and surgery.
 Bolsin has contributed to medical and ethical standards in the UK, Australia, New Zealand, Ireland, US and China by lecturing, publishing in the medical press, teaching medical students and developing innovative technology.

+More recently Bolsin has agreed that the failure of Clinical Governance to reduce adverse events in complex healthcare should lead to the adoption of Clinician Engagement.
+His group proposed that clinician engagement in an organisation can be quantified as the percentage of patients treated whose care complied with approved specialist society guidelines.
+Bolsin has also documented the use of 'Nudge Theory' in hospital to improve the quality of pain relief delivered to patients after Caesarean section delivery.